6.1.1sr - SRTC Procedure: Disability Services

 Services/accommodations may be made available to those students who self-identify and provide appropriate documentation of their disabilities.
 All services are provided at no charge to qualified students.
 SRTC strives to provide reasonable, quality services/accommodations based on the nature of the disability.
 The type of service/accommodation provided will not be disruptive and will not fundamentally alter the nature of the program.

-A Special Populations survey is provided to each student attending new student orientation, identified as new by an instructor, or enrolled in COLL 1500 upon which the student may request more information regarding Disability Services.
+A Special Populations survey is provided to each student enrolled in COLL 1500 upon which the student may request more information regarding Disability Services.
 Referrals for disability services may come from within the College, other colleges or agencies.
 However, the student must self-identify and request assistance from the Disability Services Coordinator before accommodations can be provided.
 Disability Services files are confidential and are kept in a secured location within the office of the Disability Services Coordinator.
 These files may not be accessed without written permission of the student or as otherwise provided by law.
-These files contain information concerning the nature of the student’s disability, appropriate documentation, services requested, and case notes recording services provided.
+These files contain information concerning the nature of the student’s disability, appropriate documentation, services requested, and case notes regarding services provided.

 Procedure for Acquiring and Utilizing Disability Services Accommodations

-- Student self-identifies disability on the Student Request for Disability Support Form in a confidential meeting with Disability Services Coordinator.
+- Student self-identifies disability by speaking confidentially with the Disability Services Coordinator.

 - Student provides appropriate documentation of disability.

-- Disability Services Coordinator reviews documentation submitted by student, determines eligibility, selects appropriate accommodations, and notifies impacted instructors by form.
+- Disability Services Coordinator reviews documentation submitted by student, determines eligibility, selects appropriate accommodations, and prepares Faculty Notification Form.

 - It is the student’s responsibility to contact the Disability Services Coordinator each term to request continued accommodations.